Mikhail Razvozhayev

-Mikhail Vladimirovich Razvozhayev (Russian: Михаил Владимирович Развожаев; born 30 December 1980) is a Russian statesman and politician.
-He is currently the internationally non-recognized Governor of Sevastopol since 2 October 2020.
-He served as the Secretary of the Sevastopol Regional Branch of the United Russia Party since October 25, 2019.
-Razvozhayev had served as the acting Head of the Republic of Khakassia from October 3 to November 15, 2018.
-He also worked as the Deputy Minister of the Russian Federation for North Caucasus Affairs from October 1, 2014 to October 3, 2018.
-He also served as the head of the Executive Committee of the All-Russian Popular Front, member of the Central Head of ONF from December 17, 2018 to July 11, 2019.
+Mikhail Vladimirovich Razvozhayev (Russian: Михаил Владимирович Развожаев; born 12 September 1979) is a Russian statesman and politician.
+He has been the internationally unrecognized governor of Sevastopol since 2 October 2020.
+He has been the secretary of the Sevastopol Regional Branch of the United Russia Party since 25 October 2019.
+Razvozhayev was the acting head of the Republic of Khakassia from 3 October to 15 November 2018.
+He also worked as the Deputy Minister of the Russian Federation for North Caucasus Affairs from 1 October 2014 to 3 October 2018.
+He was the head of the executive committee of the All-Russian Popular Front, member of the Central Head of ONF from 17 December 2018 to 11 July 2019.

 Biography

-Mikhail Razvozhayev was born in Krasnoyarsk on 30 December 1980.

-In 2002, he graduated from the historical faculty of the Krasnoyarsk State Pedagogical University.

-He began his career while studying at the university in February 2002 in the trade union organization of students of the Krasnoyarsk State Pedagogical University.

-From April 2003 to October 2008 he replaced the posts of the state civil service in the Administration of the Governor of the Krasnoyarsk Krai.

-Since October 2008, he has held senior positions in the administration of the Governor of the Krasnoyarsk Krai with Alexander Khloponin and since 2010, Lev Kuznetsov.

 From August 2012 to July 2014 he was deputy head of the administration of the governor of the Krasnoyarsk Krai from May 2014.
 Viktor Tolokonsky was acting as governor at the time.

-From July to October 2014, he served as adviser to the Minister of the Russian Federation for Northern Caucasus Affairs with Kuznetsov.

 Since 1 October 2014, he was promoted as the Deputy Minister of the Russian Federation for North Caucasus Affairs.
 He was trained in the first stream of the Higher School of Public Administration of the Russian Academy of National Economy and Public Administration under the President of the Russian Federation., created by order of the Academy No. 02-573 of 19 November 2013.

-In 2018, he graduated from the Development Program for the Personnel Management Reserve.

-On 3 October 2018, Russian President Vladimir Putin appointed Razvozhayev as the interim head of the Republic of Khakassia after the resignation of Viktor Zimin, who failed to win the first round of elections on September 9 and refused to continue the fight.
+On 3 October 2018, Russian President Vladimir Putin appointed Razvozhayev as the interim head of the Republic of Khakassia after the resignation of Viktor Zimin, who failed to win the first round of elections on 9 September and refused to continue the fight.
 Almost immediately after the appointment, he promised to resolve the personal conflict of two candidates for governors – participants in the second round of elections:, Communist Party representative Valentin Konovalov, and Aleksandr Myakhar from the Party of Growth.